The

 was abrogated in 1799.
 During that entire period of time France was waiting and eager to

-defend us and that means they would have attacked England itself as soon
+defend us and that meant they would have attacked England as soon

 as the English fleet sailed over the horizon.
 As long as we had broken